srikanth-srinvas/srikanth-srinvas.github.io/cv.md

 ## Awards and Honors

-* Jul 2021 Schlegel Family Endowed Fellowship Recipient, Awarded by the University for the 2021-2022 academic year
+* Jul 2021 Schlegel Family Endowed Fellowship Recipient, Awarded by the University for 2021-2022
 * 2020 HHMI Gilliam Fellowhip Nominee, One of 2 University-wide nominated student for the 2020 cycle
 * March 2020 2nd place at PIBBS Sci-5, Annual Oral presentation competition for Keck School of Medicine PhD students
 * 2017 PhD GEM Associate Fellow, The National GEM Consortium and University of Southern California